8sevenCentral/christiant.is-a.dev/README.md

 Hey there!
 I'm Christian, a passionate maker who loves bringing ideas to life at the exciting crossroads of creativity and technology.

-### Educational Background
-My journey began with a Bachelor of Arts in Music Arts Technology from Bloomfield College, NJ (now part of Montclair University), followed by a Master of Science in Electrical Engineering (MSEE) with a focus on Audio Technology from the University of Rochester.
-These foundational experiences honed my skills in everything from fundamental audio engineering to advanced Electrical and Computer Engineering concepts.

 ### Adventure Audio

 #### The Journey & The Craft